Ahmaddoolt/unicurve-app/README.md

 ## 🧠 The Core Algorithm

-The heart of UniCurve is its custom scheduling algorithm.
-Here’s how it works:

-1.  **Dependency Graph Creation:** The system first builds a directed graph of all subjects, where edges represent prerequisites.
+The heart of UniCurve is a custom, heuristic-based scheduling algorithm designed to solve the complex problem of timetable creation.
+It intelligently finds the best schedules by following these steps:

-2.  **Priority Calculation:** Each subject is assigned a "priority weight" based on how many subsequent courses it unlocks.
-Core subjects like `Programming 2` receive a higher weight.
+1.  **Priority Scoring:** It first calculates a "priority weight" for every available subject based on how many future courses it unlocks.
+This ensures that critical "gateway" subjects are prioritized.

-3.  **Optimal Path Traversal:** The algorithm traverses the graph, prioritizing high-weight subjects while resolving time conflicts to build the most efficient timetable for the student.
+2.  **Ranked List Generation:** All available subjects are sorted into a list from highest to lowest priority.

+3.  **Iterative Timetable Construction:** The algorithm iterates through the prioritized list, attempting to add one subject at a time to a new timetable.

+4.  **Intelligent Conflict Resolution (The Core Logic):** When adding a new subject (e.g., `Numerical Analysis`) results in a time conflict with an already-placed subject (e.g., `Math 2`):
+    *   **It doesn't fail.** Instead, it first attempts to resolve the conflict by trying all other available sections or categories for `Math 2`.
+    *   If no section of `Math 2` works, the algorithm **backtracks** further.
+It will then try to change the section of the *previous* subject (`Programming 2`) to free up a new time slot that could accommodate both `Math 2` and `Numerical Analysis`.
+    *   This backtracking and permutation process allows the system to explore multiple combinations to find a valid, conflict-free schedule.

+5.  **Presenting Top 3 Options:** The entire process is run to generate the **top three most optimal, conflict-free timetable options**, giving the student the power to choose the best schedule for their needs.